-Historic significance, meaning the relative importance of the property or site in connection with prehistory or historical events, developments or personalities.
-This may also refer to the relative importance of the information that forms the basis of the proposed exhibit.

-Endangerment, meaning existing or potential threats of loss or damage to the property, site, or information, as consequence of issues such as inaction, impending demolition, deterioration or encroaching development.

-Appropriateness of the historic preservation treatment proposed in relation to the preservation of the historic appearance and character of the site and the protection to be provided against existing or potential threats.
-This may also refer to the appropriateness of the proposed project in relation to the resource, collections, or information that forms the basis of the proposed exhibit.

-Criteria 2: Organization Administration

-Administrative capability, as demostrated in the application, including personnel, facilities and organization adequate to complete the proposed project and meet the administrative requirements of the grant.
-Applicant administrative performance for previous or open grants awarded by the Division or other divisions of the Department of State shall be considered.

-Financial resources adequate to meet grant match requirements and, as applicable, to carry project costs as necessary pending receipt of disbursements of grant funds.

-Availability of professional and technical services required to carry out the proposed project.
+connect This ma e significance, meaning the relative importance of the property or site in ion with prehistory or historical events, developments or personalities.
+Any also refer to the relative importance of the information that forms the the proposed exhibit. up to 10 points preserva resource strated need for the proposed project or activity, as it relates to the ation of the history of Florida and/or its historical and archaeological es.
+This may also refer to the need to update the out-dated information lesign of a museum exhibit. up to 10 points relation riateness of the proposed project scope of work, budget, and timeline in to the property, site, resources, collections or information that forms the the proposed project. up to 10 points Criteria a 2: Organization Administration facilities and mee experier strative capability, as demonstrated in the application, including staffing, s and organization resources adequate to complete the proposed project et the administrative requirements of the grant.
+Applicant administrative nee with previous or open grants awarded by the Division, other divisions bepartment of State, and other granting entities. up to 10 points applicat al resources adequate to meet grant match requirements and/or, as ole, to carry project costs as necessary pending receipt of disbursements of nds or to cover project costs exceeding grant funds awarded. up to 10 points to carry eration for and availability of professional and technical services required out the proposed project, either within the Applicant Organization or as ants/vendors. up to 10 points Cuitoria 2.
+Dublic Donofit